-Before beginning his Doctorate in 2021, Jakob earned an MPhil (Distinction) in IR, also at Oxford, investigating the causal effect of petroleum discoveries on states' strategies in island disputes.
+Before beginning his doctorate in 2021, Jakob earned an MPhil (Distinction) in International Relations, also at Oxford, investigating the causal effect of petroleum discoveries on states' strategies in island disputes.

-Born in Oslo, Norway, Jakob is passionate about using quantitative techniques to better understand how organised violence – between or within states – is to be avoided.
+Born in Oslo, Norway, Jakob is passionate about using quantitative and geospatial techniques to better understand how organised violence, between or within states, is to be avoided.

 Jakob's research interests include:

 Schram, J. (2020).
 From Peace to Fury: Reframing Tactical Shifts in Territorial Disputes / Nettverk-signalisering: en dynamisk modell for taktikkskifter i grensetvister.
 Internasjonal Politikk, 78(3), 257-283.

 Schram, J. (2022).
 A Civil War in the Making?
 (B. Walter, How Civil Wars Start: And How to Stop Them).
 The Oxonian Review, Feb 2022.